-In the domain of the Internet of Agents (IoA), some studies have explored agent-centric communication and collaboration frameworks.
-Wang et al. \cite{wang2025security} examine identity authentication, cross-agent trust, embodied security, and privacy risks in IoA systems.
-It highlights the need for resilient defenses against agent forgery, intent deception, collusion, and prompt-injection attacks; however, the proposed security model is primarily taxonomic and descriptive, with no mechanisms for formal enforcement and operational guarantees.
-In a related survey, the same authors \cite{wang2025internet} introduce an agent-centric infrastructure that enables interconnection, discovery, and collaboration among agents.
-Their survey presents a hierarchical IoA architecture and discusses key enablers such as agent discovery, adaptive communication, task matching, consensus, and incentive mechanisms.
-However, security and privacy are mainly discussed at a conceptual level, without formal threat models or protocol-level enforcement mechanisms.
+In the domain of the Internet of Agents (IoA), Wang et al. \cite{wang2025security} examine identity authentication, cross-agent trust, embodied security, and privacy risks in IoA systems.
+In a related survey, the same authors \cite{wang2025internet} presented a hierarchical IoA architecture; however, security and privacy are mainly discussed at a conceptual level, without formal threat models or protocol-level enforcement mechanisms.
 Additional discussions on AI agent communication frameworks in IoT environments can be found in \cite{gupta2025ai} and \cite{duanagent}, though these works do not focus on general-purpose agent communication protocols.

-Yan et al. \cite{yan2025beyond} explored LLM-based multi-agent systems from a communication-centric perspective, analyzing system level and internal communication mechanisms and discussing challenges such as efficiency, scalability, and security.
-However, security is addressed mainly at a conceptual level, without formal threat models or protocol-level validation.
-Authors of \cite{sharma2025collaborative} argue that ecosystem fragmentation threatens agentic AI and propose a \textit{Web of Agents} architecture comprising agent‑to‑agent messaging, interaction interoperability, state management, and agent discovery; however, they overlooked defining threat models and protocol specifications.
-Yang et al. \cite{yang2025survey} provide a comprehensive review of AI agent communication protocols, categorizing protocols into two dimensions: context-oriented versus inter-agent and general-purpose versus domain-specific.
-They assume that agents, tools, and protocols behave based on their specifications, and the issue of adversarial agents is not investigated.
-The authors consider security as one of the dimensions of the assessment, but without threat models and adversarial scenarios.
+Yan et al. \cite{yan2025beyond} explored LLM-based multi-agent systems from a communication-centric perspective and discussed challenges such as efficiency and security; however, security is addressed mainly at a conceptual level, without formal threat models or protocol-level validation.
+Authors of \cite{sharma2025collaborative} argue that ecosystem fragmentation threatens agentic AI and propose a Web of Agents architecture comprising agent‑to‑agent messaging; however, they overlooked defining threat models and protocol specifications.
+Yang et al.

 Overall, these works highlight the urgency of developing secure, interoperable agent ecosystems but often lack formalized adversary models or empirical validation.
 Continued research is needed to bridge protocol design with security analysis and practical mitigation strategies.